aws/aws-cdk-rfcs/text/0309-weak-cross-stack-references.md

 });
 ```

-`Reference.weakStringReference()` only has an effect if the reference is to a construct defined in a different stack: it will use SSM Parameter Store to transport the value between stacks.
-If the reference is to a construct in the same stack, nothing happens (do be aware that in the example above, if `Bucket` gets renamed, there is a certain time window in which the Lambda Function may continue to be executed with the old bucket name!).
+`Reference.weakStringReference()` only applies if the referenced construct is defined in a different stack: it will use SSM Parameter Store to transport the value between stacks.
+If the reference is to a construct in the same stack, nothing happens.

+> N.B: in the example above, if the reference is weak and `Bucket` gets renamed there is a certain time window in which the Lambda Function may continue to be executed with the old bucket name!

 If the value passed to `Reference.weakStringReference()` contains multiple references (either because it's a string with multiple references or it's an array or complex data structure), all of them are made weak.